-The satisfactory performance of coatings relies on adhering to the substrates to which they were applied.
+The satisfactory performance of any coating relies on how well the adhering is done to the substrates to which they were applied.

-And if a failure occurred, whether it was due to the coating film, the substrate, or the adhesive or glue itself.
+The purpose of adhesion testing is to ensure that the coatings properly adhere to the surface material or if there’s any failure occurred, whether it was due to the coating film, the substrate, or the adhesive or glue itself.

-You’ll find many national, and international standards require the reasons why a failure occurred to be recorded and reported.
+The testing is usually done because many national and international standards require knowing the reasons and why a failure occurred to be recorded and reported.
+This helps in preventing similar failures from happening in the future.

 Types of Paint Adhesion Tests